 Epcot is the middle of a complete transformation and that isn’t going to end anytime soon and will continue through all of 2020 and 2021.

-The France pavilion construction was supposed to be finished by the Summer but now will likely continue through the Fall.
+The France pavilion construction was supposed to be finished by the Summer but now will likely continue through the Fall or Winter.
 That also means that if you were hoping to ride Remy’s Ratatouille Adventure in 2020, that might not be possible unless you go at the end of the year.

 We also were supposed to be getting the new Epcot fireworks show Disney Harmonious in 2020, but that will likely be delayed until the Fall or 2021.
-We also don’t know what is going to happen to the Spaceship Earth refurbishment.
-Will it go on as planned or will Disney instead put it off to a later date?
-In that case, you might actually get to ride it once more in 2020.
+We also aren’t getting the Spaceship Earth refurbishment like we originally thought, at least it’s not starting in 2020.

 Then there’s the Space 220 restaurant that was supposed to open in the Spring.
-From what we understand they were close before the closure, so we have to think that will be opening in 2020 still, but you may want to book for October – December to be sure.
+From what we understand they were close before the closure, but now everything is up in the air and who knows if we’ll see it before 2021.

 The Magic Kingdom doesn’t have a ton of big projects going on at the moment, but they had just started a refurbishment on Cinderella Castle to get it ready for the 50th anniversary.
 That was supposed to be done in the Summer, but it certainly will be pushed back to Fall.

-If you are interested in experiencing the new attractions we’ve already mentioned, most of those should also be ready by December.
-Also, whatever new safety policies Disney puts in place might be relaxed some by that time and most of the entertainment options open.
+If you are interested in experiencing the new attractions we’ve already mentioned, hopefully, most of those will also be ready by December.
+Maybe some of the new safety policies Disney put in place might be relaxed some by that time, and most of the entertainment options opened back up.

 Sign Up For Our Newsletter Today!